Barista Smart TS F85/0-102

 Nespresso Original line machines come in all shapes, colours and sizes, with some super-compact options for smaller households.

 Vertuo coffees are designed to work best with cold milk.
 Nespresso has even coined a new drink, the 'Reverso', created by putting milk in your cup first and then allowing the coffee to brew over it, though we found this left us with a rather tepid brew.
 If you prefer warm milk with your espresso, you could gently heat some in the microwave first.

 Here's a quick breakdown of the key differences in capsule range and price:

 Nespresso Original capsules come in one size, but can make three different-sized drinks.
-Some people double up on capsules to make a longer drink that's still nice and strong, though this will cost you twice as much.
+Some people double up on capsules to make a longer drink that's still nice and strong, although this will cost you twice as much.

 The dome-shaped Vertuo capsules come in three sizes, which make four drink lengths:

-If you like long cups of black coffee then the larger two of the capsules.
-The mug and alto capsules yield huge steaming cups of coffee with lower intensity roasts.
+If you like long cups of black coffee, then the larger two of the capsules - the mug and alto capsules - yield huge steaming cups of coffee with lower-intensity roasts.

-According to Nespresso, the Vertuo capsules each feature a barcode that tells the machine what kind of coffee is inside the capsule.
+The Vertuo capsules each feature a barcode that tells the machine what kind of coffee is inside the capsule.
 The machine then takes this information and adjusts the temperature, extraction rate and size to maximise each coffee’s specific flavour.

 Whether you decide on a Nespresso Original or Vertuo machine, you'll want to find a coffee machine that makes a great coffee.
 We've tested all the current Nespresso models, and found some brilliant machines that make a truly excellent espresso, and others that fall flat on flavour, under-extracting your brew.